saitheja98/SmartDailyPlanner/README.md

-# 📅 SmartDailyPlanner
+# SmartDailyPlanner 🧠📅

-SmartDailyPlanner is a Java-based command-line productivity tool that helps users organize their daily tasks with smart tips and task management features.
-It is designed to encourage productivity and streamline your day-to-day planning with simplicity and power.
+SmartDailyPlanner is a simple yet powerful Java console application that helps users manage their daily tasks efficiently with smart features like sorting, saving/loading, and motivational tips.

----

 ## 🚀 Features

-- ✅ Add tasks with:
+- ✅ Add tasks with name, duration, priority, and deadline
-  - Name
-  - Duration (in minutes)
-  - Deadline (date input in `yyyy-MM-dd`)
-  - Priority (LOW, MEDIUM, HIGH)
-- 📋 View tasks sorted by name or duration
+- ✅ Sort tasks by name or duration
-- 💾 Automatically save and load tasks to/from `tasks.json`
+- ✅ Save and load tasks from a `tasks.json` file
-- 🧠 Get a motivational tip every time you run the planner
+- ✅ Display smart daily motivational tips
-- ✅ Mark tasks as completed
+- ✅ Prioritize tasks (HIGH / MEDIUM / LOW)
-- 📈 Future-Proof: Built with clean Java OOP principles, API integration, and lambda functions

----
+## 🧰 Tech Stack

+- Java 17+
+- org.json (for JSON handling)

-## 📦 Project Structure
+## 📂 Project Structure